 When and Where Are the Classes Offered?

-The next cycle of the Pasco County Citizens’ Academy will take place during the Fall of 2019.
-Classes will be held once a week, from 4:00 p.m. to 6:30 p.m. at several locations throughout Pasco County, including the West Pasco Government Center, the Utilities Building in Land O Lakes, the Emergency Operations Center (EOC), the Pasco County Jail, and other facilities.
+The next cycle of the Pasco County Citizens’ Academy will take place in January 2020.
+Classes will be held once a week, from 4:00 p.m. to 6:30 p.m. at several locations throughout Pasco County, including the West Pasco Government Center, the Historic Pasco County Courthouse, the Emergency Operations Center (EOC), the Pasco County Jail, and other facilities.

 Who May Attend?